-(a) - Physically divide an established community?Answer: No impact.
+(a) - Physically divide an established community?

-Staff determined that the potential means of compliance should not divide a community because they are individual in nature and will not be at a large enough (community-sized) scale.
+Staff determined that the reasonably foreseeable methods of compliance should not divide a community because they are individual in nature and will not be at a large enough (community-sized) scale.

 (b) - Conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project (including, but not limited to the general plan, specific plan, local coastal program, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect?
-Answer: No impact.

-Staff determined the reasonably foreseeable compliance measures are smallscale and should not conflict with land use, policy, or regulation of an agency with jurisdiction over the project, adopted for mitigation purposes.
+Staff determined the reasonably foreseeable compliance measures are small-scale and should not conflict with land use, policy, or regulation of an agency with jurisdiction over the project, adopted for mitigation purposes.
 All locations in which implementation would take place already have designated land uses which would not change.